Appetizer Addiction

 • Mini marshmallows

-Tip: Turn any leftovers into fruit kabobs!
+Tip: Turn any leftovers into fruit kabobs, or use extra fruit for a rainbow fruit platter.

-The process:
+The process

 I like to cut a rectangle out of paper and place it in the tray I am going to serve the fruits in.
 Then I can see how much space to leave for the blueberries.
 You can also use aluminum foil to create a border around the paper so that the area stays clear.
 Like I did in the photos.